dekellum/body-image/README.md

-* The concurrent processing potential afforded by both threads and Rust's asynchronous facilities: Divide the available RAM by the maximum number of request/response bodies in memory concurrently.
+* The concurrent processing potential afforded by both threads and Rust's asynchronous facilities: Divide the available RAM by the maximum number of request/response bodies in memory at any one point in time.

 * With chunked transfer encoding, we frequently don't know the size of the body until it is fully downloaded (no Content-Length header).